-Music titles come in two broad categories: Generic and Distinctive.
-There is a much smaller third category called Collective.
+Libraries categorize most music titles into two broad groupings: Generic titles and Distinctive titles.
+There is a smaller third category called Collective titles.

 Generic titles generally include the name of a type of music composition or genre, hence GENERIC.